sabarish000/NewsHunt/README.md

 ## Development server(to run code locally)

-1) Open a command prompt at current project path.
+1) Open a command prompt at current project path.( Or Open project folder in VS code and open Integrated command prompt/terminal)
 2) Run `npm install`
 3) Run `ng serve` for a dev server.
 4) Navigate to `http://localhost:4200/`.